jamesodhunt/async-rust/doc/async-rust.md

 ## Async: How to use async rust

 - You need an async _runtime_.
-- The most popular runtime is _Tokio_.
+- The most popular runtime is [Tokio](https://tokio.rs) ("Tokyo").
-- _Tokio is an event-driven, non-blocking I/O platform_.
+- _Tokio is an event-driven, non-blocking I/O platform_:
+  - Uses thread pools (green threads and native threads), and processes.
-- Tokio also provides fully async versions of standard (synchronous) libraries.
+  - Provides fully async versions of standard (synchronous) libraries.
 - Async rust code is similar to threading model, but naturally scaleable and easier!
+- Best for I/O bound applications (CPU bound applications don't benefit from speedups).
+  - CPU bound apps can use [rayon](https://docs.rs/rayon/latest/rayon).
+  - See also [mio](https://github.com/tokio-rs/mio) for low-level non-blocking I/O (`epoll(7)` _et al_).

+## async caveats

+- Since async functions are scheduled by a runtime, you don't know _where_ or _how_ or _when_ they will run!
+- May not be a problem, but depends on use-case!

 ## Async: Create an async runtime